 For an exchange in the winter semester, you should receive the welcome email in the first week of May; for the summer semester, it will be sent in the first week of November.
-It includes a comprehensive pre-arrival guide, which we ask you to read very carefully, as it includes important information on your stay, such as pre-enrollment, your Letter of Acceptance, orientation activities, and signing up for courses.
+It includes a comprehensive pre-arrival guide, which you should read carefully since it includes information about your stay, the pre-enrollment, your Letter of Acceptance, orientation activities, and course registration.

 Prepare for your arrival

 If you need a visa, make sure to allow plenty of time for processing when you apply.
 Please read our page on visa and entry regulations to find out whether or not you need a visa.

 Make travel arrangements and book your accommodation and orientation activities

 To help you get off to a great start on your exchange, WU offers an Orientation and Cultural Program and/or a pre-semester German language course.

 To complete your enrollment process and get your student ID card, you will have to attend our mandatory Welcome Days.
 We offer two dates before the beginning of the semester: The first date is for all students attending either the Orientation and Cultural program and/or the pre-semester German course; the second is for all other students.
 Please keep the registration deadlines for the orientation activities in mind.

 When booking your housing and making travel arrangements, please keep the dates of the Welcome Days in mind.
 Check out our accommodations section for more information on which housing options we recommend.